raspberrypilearning/packaging-your-code/en/step_4.md

 --- task ---

-In the `[project]` section, change the author's name and email address to your name and email address.
+In the `[project]` section, you can set the author's name and email address. **This information will be public** - ask an adult before sharing personal information.
+If you don't intend to publish your package, you can leave the example values as they are.

 The `name` of the project must be the same as the folder name which contains the code.
 In this example, we called it `motivate`, but if you called the folder something different, change the name here too.
 --- /task ---

 --- task ---
-In a command prompt, make sure you are in the same directory as the `pyproject.toml` file, then type this command to build the package:
+In a command prompt, make sure you are in the same directory as the `pyproject.toml` file, then type these commands to install the build tool and build the package:

 --- code ---
 ---
 language: bash
 line_numbers: false
 ---
+python3 -m pip install build
 python3 -m build

 --- /code ---